-Products that contain acids should not be kept beyond their expiration dates, since acids may actually become stronger and potentially more irritating over time.
+Products that contain acids should not be kept beyond their expiration dates.

-Any item that's packaged as a single-use product—usually called an ampoule—needs to be tossed immediately after the first use, even if there are leftovers.
+Any item that's packaged as a single-use product—usually called an ampoule—should be tossed immediately after the first use, even if there are leftovers.

 How to Store Products so They Last Longer

-An unopened product that's still sealed usually has a shelf life of at least three to five years.
+An unopened product that's still sealed may have a shelf life of at least three to five years.
 However, this timeframe will likely be shortened if the item is stored in a sunny, hot, or humid environment.
 Keep your skin care in a cool, dry place—ideally not in the bathroom.

 Make sure water does not get into the container, as mold may develop over time.
 Also, it's best to buy products that are in sealed containers like pumps instead of jars, as they tend to have a longer shelf life.

 Wash your hands before applying any skin care to your face or body so that you don't get dirt or bacteria into the product.
 You can use a clean spatula or a baby spoon to keep the container free of contaminants.